johyy/Pokemon-Trainer/README.md

 3. [Maintainers](#maintainers)

 ## Background
-The assigment was to create Pokemon website with Angular.
-Idea is that user chooses trainer name and logs in to site.
+The assignment was to create Pokemon website with Angular.
+Idea is that user chooses trainer name and logs in to the website.
-Then user can view Pokemons and add them to users collection.
+Then user can view Pokemons and add them to the users collection.
 The website had to include:

 - Login page
 - Trainer page